 Another take on Design Thinking comes from Roberto Verganti, Professor of Management of Innovation at Politecnico di Milano.
-He introduces the idea of products and services having a 'meaning'.
-An unusual word to use in the context of an inanimate object (and his idea might have got a bit lost in translation), but he is talking about redefining a product - giving a completely new reason for customers to buy them.
+He introduces the idea of products and services having a ‘meaning’.
+An unusual word to use in the context of an inanimate object (and his idea might have got a bit lost in translation into English from Italian), but he is talking about redefining a product – giving a completely new reason for customers to buy them.

 Thus rather than relying on the traditional levers of market pull or technology push, an inventive designer can see beyond these to create a radical change in meaning (how a product is perceived and used), which when combined with new technology creates a sweet spot or a technology epiphany as some people call it.

 Level 3 – Design Thinking as a Business Process

 In Level 3, Designers and Design Thinking take over the world, or at least the business.
 Just like Six Sigma has been stretched by certain promoters of it from its manufacturing and quality roots to become a business process, so some of the avant-garde in the Design Thinking world are now promoting Design Thinking and their Design Method as a business process.